Skip to Main Content

 You can use Scopus and Web of Science, two bibliographic databases, to carry out a comprehensive search for journal articles in your subject area.
 Or, if you are looking for a specific journal, you can browse our Journal A-Z.

-There are two main ways to find the full text of a journal article from a reference:
+Unable to find the full text of a journal article?
+Why not try...

 You can use the following search tools to find open access journal articles: